endomapperUZ/toolSegmentation/README.md

 # toolSegmentation
+Code for 'Efficient tool segmentation for endoscopic videos in the wild' (MIDL 2022) [Paper] (https://openreview.net/pdf?id=DPkb7gxt6gZ) and [Video Demo] (https://drive.google.com/file/d/1anOHK4h19EesMFc_drYFnbcYtOBeTuJb/view?usp=sharing).

-This repository is built on a fork of project **robot-surgery-segmentation** (at https://github.com/ternaus/robot-surgery-segmentation), the official implementation of the paper
+This repository is built on a fork of projects **robot-surgery-segmentation** (at https://github.com/ternaus/robot-surgery-segmentation), the official implementation of the paper

 [1] *Automatic Instrument Segmentation in Robot-Assisted Surgery using Deep Learning*.
 Shvets, Alexey A., et al. IEEE Int.
 Conf. on Machine Learning and Applications.
 2018.

+and **MiniNet-v2** (at https://github.com/Shathe/MiniNet-v2), the official implementation of the paper

+[2]*MiniNet: An Efficient Semantic Segmentation ConvNet for Real-time Robotic Applications*.
+Alonso, Iñigo et al. IEEE Transactions on Robotics.
+2020.

 The main goal is to obtain a tool segmentation model adapted to the requirements of the project **EndoMapper**.